awsdocs/amazon-s3-userguide/doc_source/example_s3_PutBucketLifecycleConfiguration_section.md

 # Add a lifecycle configuration to an Amazon S3 bucket using an AWS SDK<a name="example_s3_PutBucketLifecycleConfiguration_section"></a>

-The following code examples show how to add a lifecycle configuration to an Amazon S3 bucket\.
+The following code examples show how to add a lifecycle configuration to an S3 bucket\.

 **Note**
 The source code for these examples is in the [AWS Code Examples GitHub repository](https://github.com/awsdocs/aws-doc-sdk-examples)\.
 Have feedback on a code example?
 [Create an Issue](https://github.com/awsdocs/aws-doc-sdk-examples/issues/new/choose) in the code examples repo\.